christianhaitian/PortMaster/ports.md

 Title_P="Star_Wars_Jedi_Knight_II_-_Jedi_Outcast ."
 Desc="An open source port of Jedi Outcast using OpenJK by the JACoders team.
 Originally developed by Raven Software.
 You need to add your own full game pak files to the ports/JediOutcast/base folder." porter="brooksytech" locat="JediOutcast.zip""

 Title="SuperTux ."
 Desc="SuperTux is a jump'n'run game with strong inspiration from the Super Mario Bros. games for the various Nintendo platforms.  !!!Warning!!!
-This is a 169MB package and will take a while to download and install.
-It will also be downloaded from a server in China due to Github file size restrictions." porter="Christian_Haitian" locat="SuperTux.zip" runtype="rtr"
+This is a 169MB package and will take a while to download and install." porter="Christian_Haitian" locat="SuperTux.zip" runtype="rtr"

 Title="Tile_World ."
 Desc="Tile World is a source port clone of Chip's Challenge.
 To play the original Chip's Challenge levels, copy your "chips.dat" into 'ports/tileworld/data' and make sure it's lowercase.
 The almost complete SDL2 conversion used: github.com/rangeli/tileworld" porter="Slayer366" locat="TileWorld.zip" runtype="rtr"